-Usually, this information can be easily found on the manufacturer’s website or by contacting customer support.
-So, don’t be lazy to check if you want a durable mattress.
+Usually, this information can be found on the manufacturer’s website or by contacting customer support.
+Typically a lower gauge (fatter wire) will also mean more durability.

 Ideally, your hybrid mattress should be neither too bouncy nor too cushiony.
 A balanced feel will allow it to support proper spine alignment without creating awkward curves in your hips and shoulders.

-Opt for models with softer comfort layers, as they can compensate for the high resistance of the spring system, thus give you just the right amount of cradling.
+Opt for models with softer comfort layers, as they can compensate for the high resistance of the spring system, thus giving you just the right amount of cradling.

 As I’ve already mentioned, some hybrid mattresses may lack edge support.
 If you need a bed that can accommodate two sleepers, look for mattresses with reinforced edges, or at least consider investing in a sturdy mattress foundation.

 Other Important Details You Should Consider Before Purchasing Hybrid Mattress

-And now, let’s see a few details that can make or break the deal.
+And now, let’s share a few details that can make or break the deal.

-I’m a side sleeper myself, and according to my experience, a softer bed (4-5 out of 10) is the best option for our breed because that’s when our hips and shoulders will be properly hugged without losing the support.
+As a side sleeper myself, I’ve found that a softer bed (4–5 out of 10) is the best option because that’s when your hips and shoulders will feel hugged properly, without losing essential support.

-However, this level of firmness might not be enough to accommodate a large sleeper.
-In this case, I would suggest adding at least 2 points and going for a medium-firm or even firm bed (7-8 out of 10).
-It will be capable of distributing the body weight better and keeping the spine aligned in the side sleeping position.
+However, this level of firmness might not be enough to accommodate a larger sleeper.
+In this case, I would suggest adding at least 2 points and going for a medium-firm or firm bed (7–8 out of 10).
+This allows it to distribute body weight better and keep the spine better aligned in the side sleeping position.

-Thankfully, the modern mattress industry can offer you lots of mattress sizes to choose from, including less popular Twin XL or California King beds.
+Thankfully, the modern mattress industry offers tons of mattress sizes to choose from, including the less popular Twin XL or Cal King beds.

 Speaking of hybrids — you can easily find them in all sizes.